Thursday, March 18, 2010

 Basically, the difference between native and white pigs all boil down to one thing---skin.
 The meat however, tastes the same whether you choose any of the two.

-Last Christmas season (2008) when prices of pigs sky rocketed, we tried our best not to increase our prices.
+During our first Christmas season (2008) when prices of pigs sky rocketed, we tried our best not to increase our prices.
 We only made a separate price list for native pig orders.

 It's your choice.
 Native pigs: crispy skin for an additional cost (but could be too fatty for big sized orders) or, white pigs for more affordable price but should be eaten right away.
 The point is, as long as it is Cebu lechon--and Manong's Tasty Lechon Cebu at that--you will be treated to a gastronomical fair that is really worth experiencing.
 Treat yourself, call us at 7032133 NOW!!